asiffer/netspot/README.md

 ## Installation

+### Binaries

+The latest compiled binaries can be found on the released tag.
+Neither  `systemd` service file nor the default configuration is provided.

 ### From sources

-You naturally have to clone the git repository and build the executables.
-The building process requires the `Go` compiler (I use the version `1.10.4` on linux/amd64 and `1.12.9` on linux/arm) and some dependencies that you can get with `make deps`.
+You naturally have to clone the git repository and build the binaries.
+The building process requires a `Go` compiler and some dependencies that you can get with `make deps`.

 ```console